If you find anything false, please email me the links you found to prove what is true. Email me at bigislandtalk@gmail.com, Rebecca Melendez, Mahalo!

 They want to "cluster" residents because the word "cluster"

 is used many times in this General Plan.
-They want to take away our rights to
+What does this mean exactly?

 14.b Amend the zoning districts currently listed as Family Agricultural